 But George himself could still make magic whenever he had the chance to do his own performing, whether it was singing in his own church choir, or being asked to sing the national anthem at prominent events.
 For an extended period he was Master of Ceremonies for South Park's beloved Allegheny County Fair.
 And when he was profiled in the early years of NBC's Today show, its founding host, Dave Garroway called George "the most versatile, most creative man I know in show business."

 But it was his last, and probably his most cherished, role --- that of Santa Claus --- that made George Heid, Sr. a legend to truly be reckoned with.
 With a fine tenor voice and a sincere twinkle in his eyes, George's "Ho-ho-ho!" was a call to which every youngster who tuned in to WTAE-TV, Channel 4, was quick to respond.
 As Santa-in-Residence for Paul Shannon's Adventure Time, George brought happiness to millions of Pittsburgh kids and their parents.
 He took that role to several various local charities in the region as well, and often as he sang "Toyland" from Babes in Toyland, tears of heartfelt love would fill his eyes, for those children who had gathered around to listen knew that Santa was singing a very special song from deep within his heart.

-George Herman Heid, Sr. passed away on the Night Before the Night Before Christmas, 1973.
+George Herman Heid, Sr. passed away on the Night Before the Night Before Christmas, December 23rd, 1973.
 He was 72.
-Today, George Heid, Jr. continues his father's legacy.
+Today, the Heid Studios, controlled by George Heid, Jr., continues the Heid family legacy.